When your brand is in crisis, you need three things by your side: lots of coffee, a stress ball, and a monitoring tool.

 The sooner you find out about your product issues or bugs, the sooner you can fix them, or prepare a response plan.
 This way, when it blows up and reaches the ears of journalists and big publications, you’ll have an official response ready.

-Once you have a crisis communication plan and know what you need to monitor, you need to figure out the best way to do so.
+Now that you know what brand crisis management is, and once you have a crisis communication plan and know what you need to monitor, you need to figure out the best way to do so.

 You want to be comprehensive and thorough, while still efficient and timely.